 6. You don’t need to speak any Spanish in Mexico as most people speak at least some English.

 False.
-Many Mexicans speak enough English to get them by in their jobs, but outside that limited range of topics, you will need to resort to pantomime and facial expressions if you don't speak the language (I jest, but you do need some Spanish).
+Many Mexicans speak enough English to get them by in their jobs, but outside that limited range of topics.
+You will need to resort to pantomime and facial expressions if you don't speak the language (I jest, but you do need some Spanish).
 Check out our Interactive Guide to Learning Spanish Free Online for the most painless ways of learning the language.

-The difference between our country and Mexico is in how little Spanish you need to make Mexican friends.
+The difference between our country and Mexico is how little Spanish you need to make Mexican friends.
 I ask you, how many friends do you have in the U.S. who speak very little English?